 I was at this show in 1997.
-DVD technology had been announced the year before and dual layer movies had started to gain traction.
+DVD technology had been announced the year before and dual-layer movies had started to gain traction.
 I was at CES to demo a multimedia computer I helped develop that would ultimately morph into something like the Apple TV product of today.
 If you’re interested in technology news, the Internet is full of articles that summarize what was at CES this year, and what kinds of trends to watch.
 My perspective is that this coverage leans to a different slant – more than the products themselves.
 I think people want to know about more than just hype and flashy products.
 17 years later in Las Vegas, I wanted to find the real CES.

 This year, the ominous fear of illness seemed to lurk under the surface of every interaction.
 This is par for the course when you’re in long lines and close quarters for hours in the dead of winter.
 Often, I would be told “I can’t shake hands with you”, and I obliged.
-More than anything I found; People who stand and talk for hours at a time were happy for some basic human contact beyond “What’s this?”.
+More than anything I found; People who stand and talk for hours at a time we’re happy for some basic human contact beyond “What’s this?”.

-There were indications of exclusivity everywhere; from tented booths, to hidden hotel meeting rooms.
+There were indications of exclusivity everywhere; from tented booths to hidden hotel meeting rooms.
 This, of course, ends up bleeding into us common folk.
 As I wandered past (and into) the Marshall booth, I rubbed elbows with Vince Neil and was offered free beer.
 You sense, at any given time, that if you’re in the right place and know the right people – this day unfolds much differently.
 I wasn’t here for this, so I kept moving.

 There are countless stories this year of CES being a show that heralded few new advancements and fewer products of interest.
 The biggest companies in the world did seem strikingly absent; Microsoft, Apple and Dell seemed to be ghosts at the show.
 I even joked with a colleague at the show when we passed a lone logo-adorned desk hidden in the basement of the Venetian hotel: “That’s all Microsoft could muster this time around”.

 As much as this show seems to be about glitz and parties, underneath it all, there’s an air of business.
-Looking at random booths, you’ll see business men trying to get an idea of the product’s worthiness for sale “Is this on the market?”, “Are you shipping to X country?”, “How many units can you ship?”, are all questions overheard while passing through the lesser known sections of CES.
+Looking at random booths, you’ll see businessmen trying to get an idea of the product’s worthiness for sale “Is this on the market?”, “Are you shipping to X country?”, “How many units can you ship?”, are all questions overheard while passing through the lesser-known sections of CES.
 I feel like many avoid these corners of the show, where gems are found, but not easily.

 This is perhaps what the real CES is: A massive representation of commerce where businesses meet halfway.
-The cacophony of crates out back of each hotel give away this mad rush to get products in front of anyone who might buy or promote them.
+The cacophony of crates out back of each hotel gives away this mad rush to get products in front of anyone who might buy or promote them.
 Calwell is, perhaps, the prime target for those folks – albeit, my twist on business leans closer to journalism.

 As I often do in environments like this, I wanted to learn from the people this affects the most.
-Good fortune lead me to someone who lived and worked in finance at a casino very close to the CES hubbub.
+Good fortune led me to someone who lived and worked in finance at a casino very close to the CES hubbub.
 On request, I endeavor to divulge no personal information here.
 I toured the casino and discussed the effect this had on someone who lives and works in Las Vegas every day.

 Is this the biggest thing that happens in Vegas every year?